 The Mesa Trail runs along the Flatirons and connects Chautauqua Park with Eldorado Canyon Road.
 You may see wildlife and wildflowers along the way, and there are lots of spurs and turnoffs if you want to change up your hike.
 It’s definitely one of the best activities in the Boulder area.

 👉 Want More Hikes Near Boulder?
-Check out my list of the best Boulder area hikes for more trail ideas!
+Several are found in Chautauqua Park itself, but also check out my list of the best Boulder area hikes for more trail ideas!

 Isabelle Glacier Trail